Mert-409/Mert-409/README.md

 Routing: [React Router](https://reactrouter.com/)

-Deployment: Firebase Hosting and Cloudflare Pages
+Deployment: Vercel, Cloudflare Pages, Firebase Hosting and Netlify (yes i use all of them for different projects)

 ***Backend:***